orionjs/orioncms/docs/roles.md

 - ```collections.myCollection.indexFilter``` The filter of the results that the user can view in the admin.
 Example: ```{ createdBy: this.userId }```.
 Filters will be joined with $or comparator.
-- ```collections.myCollection.forbiddenFields``` A array of the name of the fields that the users with that role can't insert/update.
+- ```collections.myCollection.forbiddenFields``` An array of the name of the fields that the users with that role can't insert/update.
-This will hide the input in the admin and secure that fields in the server.
+This will hide the input in the admin and secure those fields in the server.
 Example: ```['isFeatured', 'likesCount']```.